codacy/chart/docs/configuration/git-providers/github-cloud.md

 ![GitHub Application](./images/github-token-retrieval.png)

-After this is done you will be able to use GitHub Enterprise as an authentication method to add repositories and as an integration in the repository settings.
+After this is done you will be able to use GitHub Cloud to add repositories and as an integration in the repository settings.